omarbenites/functional-data-structures-in-r/chapters/04_Bags_stacks_and_queues.md

 }
 ```

-you will find that you recurse too deeply.^[How deep you can recurse depends on your R setup, so you might have to increase the number of elements you run through in the loops, but with a standard configuration this should be enough to get an error.]
+you will find that you call functions too deeply.^[How deep you can recurse depends on your R setup, so you might have to increase the number of elements you run through in the loops, but with a standard configuration this should be enough to get an error.]

 With the analysis we have done on how deep we will recurse when we rotated, that shouldn't happen.
 We might get a few tens deep in function calls with a sequence of ten thousands operations, but that shouldn't be a problem at all.
 So what is going wrong?